 Thank you so much for your interest in volunteering with us!

 Anyone over the age of 18 is welcome to complete a volunteer application.
-We have many different areas that we need help.
-Everything from walking dogs, transporting animals, painting at our facility, or helping at an event is needed.
+We need help walking dogs, transporting animals, painting at our facility, or helping at an event.

 Opportunities for Youth

 A Rescue Pet Champion is someone who supports 4 Paws 4 Life Rescue through online fundraising efforts.
 Using our toolkit, we’ll help you launch your own campaign online.
 The fundraising page will be personalized with your own message and we’ll give you all the tools you need to make it a success.
 At the end of your campaign, we’ll present you with a certificate for your contribution, a ‘Rescue Pet Champion’ t-shirt and a Reference Letter stating your achievements.
 We’ll take photos with you and your friends or family and introduce you to some of our rescue dogs or cats.
 They’ll just love being in your photo to say thanks!
 We’ll share your success in our monthly newsletter and social media too.
 Email: email@example.com to get started.